-Those charged with governance are responsible for the other information.
-The other information comprises the information included in the Registered Entity's directors' report for the year ended 30 June 2023, but does not include the financial report and our auditor's report thereon.
+The directors are responsible for the other information.
+The other information comprises the information included in the Registered Entity's directors report for the year ended 30 June 2024, but does not include the financial report and our auditor's report thereon.